AI Tooling · 2026

 - One tool covers download, audio extraction, transcription and subtitle generation end to end.

-- Fully offline transcription with a local Whisper model, or faster cloud runs via the OpenAI API — chosen per run.
+- Fully offline transcription with a local Whisper model on GPU, or faster cloud runs via the OpenAI API, chosen per run.

 - Ships as an installable package with a CLI and a Streamlit GUI built on the same core.